huangc/ThaGA/README.md

 2. develop algorithm for identifying haplotypes of a target gene from 3kRGP
 3. repeat of Aim1 with developed algorithm for ThaRegGA.
 4. Application of ThaRegGA on finding Xa7 gene.

-## Sub-directories for workflow implementation:
-1. *prereq/*: prerequisite inputs such as retrieval and storage of TRegGA assembled contigs; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome.
-2. *doc/*: reference and tutorial documents.
-3. *bin/*: ancillary codes and scripts.
-4. *src/*: prerequisite softwares
-5. *run/*: main scripts and execution results.
-6. *data/*: final outputs and reports.

 ## Reference:
 1. TRegGA: https://github.com/BrendelGroup/TRegGA